CLICK HERE TO REPORT A STUDENT INCIDENT

 - Christopher Jeune – Executive Director of Student Services (Chair)

-- Dr. Ian Wolf – Director of Student Conduct & Compliance (Case Manager)
+- Erin McCarron – Director of Student Conduct & Compliance (Case Manager)

-- Ernest Overson – Director of Disability Services
+- Ernest Overson – Director of Accessibility Services

 - Lauren Brutsman – Director of Student Life & Activities

-- Meghan Begley – Confidential Assistant to the Associate Vice President of Student Affairs
+- Meghan Begley – Confidential Assistant to the Vice President of Student Affairs

 - Sylvina Mendez – Monmouth County Division of Social Services Liaison